 This can be used in a couple of ways.
 When Auto Date Correct is checked, the same target(s) will be run night after night, with the start date(s) adjusted if the dates before adjustment are in the past.
 Future dates will not be affected.
 Be aware that the start time(s) will not be adjusted so that eventually your starting altitude will get lower as the days progress.
 Even when running manually, Auto Date Correct eliminates the tedium of having to correct starting dates in the target list.

 CCDAutoPilot is now more tightly integrated with CCDNavigator (version 3.0.14 or later).
-When the path to a CCDNavigator session plan is specified, CCDAutoPilot will check that folder for a session plan whose date corresponds to the current date approximately 2 hours before sunset.
+When the path to a CCDNavigator session plan is specified, CCDAutoPilot will check that folder for a session plan whose date corresponds to the current date approximately 2 hours before sunset or session start time.
 If such a plan exists, it will be automatically imported and run at the appropriate time.
 The plan can also be imported using the Target menu, Import from CCDN.
 If any targets other than those specified in the session plan are active, they will be automatically unchecked.
 If any targets have the same name as the session plan, their coordinates, session plans, etc. will be updated automatically to conform to the CCDNavigator session plan.
 By entering a number of session plans for different dates, multiple target acquisition plans can be entered at one time and CCDAutoPilot will choose the session plan with the current date.
 Note: If there is no session plan with a date that corresponds to the session start date, no output file will be generated for CCDNavigator consumption, even if one is imported manually.
 If you import a session plan manually using the Target menu and make subsequent edits on the CCDAutoPilot session page, those edits will be overwritten by the automatic import of the original session plan if you have checked session start based on a time or sunset.
 To prevent this, move the manually imported session plan to another folder before starting the CCDAutoPilot session.

 This is a very powerful partnership between CCDNavigator and CCDAutoPilot that can change your imaging paradigm from ad-hoc target selection to advanced seasonal planning.
 By previewing and choosing targets of interest in CCDNavigator and deciding how you want to image them, CCDAutoPilot will be informed each evening with the targets in your seasonal plan that are available tonight and instructed to capture only the number of images needed to achieve your goals for these targets.
 This lets you optimize your imaging opportunities and never inadvertently pass on a chance to capture data for targets you want, regardless of the season in which you are imaging.